Motorworld’s newspaper № 35

 The base of the tricycle was a duplex tubular frame, across which the engine was mounted.
 The front suspension was on coil springs, while rear wheels were suspended on link rods with rubber springs which could be moved wider or narrower during motion so that the track width could be changed to 800, 830 or 1300 mm.
 To enhance the off-road capability the tricycle had two special levers with small wheels on its rear axles, which could get, when necessary, metallic caterpillar treads.
 This accessory helped raise the maximum possible slope angle from 27 to 31 degrees.

 The Mulo Meccanico had a permanent all-wheel drive for all three wheels, 6-speed transmission, reverse gear, part-time differential switch between the front wheel and the rear axle as well as selectable differential at the rear axle.
-The central locking differential split the drive torque between the front wheel (20%) and rear axle (80%).
+The central locking differential split the drive torque between the front wheel (20%) and the rear axle (80%).

 |Manufacturer||Societa Antonima Moto Guzzi, Mandello del Lario (Italy)|